dcdpr/jp/docs/configuration.md

 The application sets a number of hard-coded defaults for the best user experience.
 You can use `jp config show --defaults` to show the defaults.

+Note that defaults can be context-specific.
+For example, the `assistant.model` option depends on whether specific local `ollama` models are available, or which cloud-model environment variables (such as `OPENAI_API_KEY`) are set.

 ### Configuration Files